If you've previously paired with Joule and it's having trouble connecting via Bluetooth, first try our in app troubleshooting:

 - Repeat this process until you see 'Bluetooth connected!'

 - Please note: depending on the speed/age of the phone/tablet you are using to run the Joule app, it may take longer on some devices than others to re-establish the Bluetooth connection.
+(Scroll down to see more information about this regarding Android devices.)

 - If Joule is connected to WiFi, try disabling Bluetooth on your phone and control Joule via WiFi only.